mattermost/docs/source/process/feature-release.md

     - After release branches are cut, ask dev to cut an RN build
     - Check that all features are behind a feature flag
     - Confirm all config settings and new features have diagnostics
-    - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel.
-[See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
+    - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel [See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
       - Queue a discussion about MVP candidates for the next R&D meeting
     - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/process/release-faq.html#release-overview)